 3. Balcony Catio

-If you have a balcony – whether you live in an apartment or your bedroom just has a small outdoor space – then you can quite easily convert this into a catio by adding a roof to keep your cat safe.
-If the balcony is made from a solid material, try to extend the walls first with something see-through like mesh fencing.
-It’s a lot more interesting for your cat if they’re able to see out of the balcony, so providing a perch and a viewing spot above the solid sides will be ideal.
+If you have a balcony – whether you live in an apartment or your bedroom has a small outdoor space – you can easily convert this into a catio by adding a roof to keep your cat safe.
+If the balcony is made from a solid material, try to extend the walls first with something see-through, like mesh fencing.

 Check out more catios for balconies.